Industrial Safety Solutions

 Pipe Labeling Colors pipe labeling home

-ANSI / ASME A13.1 standards define the proper colors schemes for pipe labeling.
-The A13.1-1996 standards have recently been replaced by the updated A13.1-2007 standard, though both are still widely used.
-Both color schemes are referenced below - depending on your company policy, compliance update schedules and existing labeling, you may choose to use either standard.
+ANSI / ASME A13.1 pipe labeling standards define the proper colors schemes for pipe labeling.
+All versions of the ASME 13.1 pipe labeling standard are still widely used.
+Multiple color schemes are referenced below - depending on your company policy, compliance update schedules and existing labeling, you may choose to use the standard that best fits your hazcomm pipe labeling plan.

 Classification Sub-Classification Label Color